kfjahnke/envutil/README.md

 (--twine 1 -degree 3) to see the difference - you'll see no blurring, but if the view magnifies and the signal isn't band-limited, you may see ringing artifacts.

-The twine_width parameter also only affects single-image output - for image sequences, it's set automatically to fit the relation of input and output.
-If --twine is not passed (or passed 0) this parameter will be calculated automatically, and any value passed here is then overridden by the automatics.

 ## --twine_sigma TWINE_SIGMA  use a truncated gaussian for the twining filter (default: don't)